 Once everything was complete for this DIY floating flooring install, we had spent around $5,000.
 For the amount of flooring and the fact that we tackled refinishing the stairs at the same time (they ate up almost $1,000 of that budget), I think that’s a bargain, especially when it would have easily been double that to hire a professional.

 We actually utilized Lumber Liquidator’s 0% financing and paid it off within the promotional period to help finance the project.
 I don’t know about you, but I definitely don’t usually have $5,000 laying around without a purpose.
 I think as long as you can set aside a budget each month to pay off big purchases like this, it’s a great option.

 And because if I was reading this post I would be wondering, no, this post isn’t sponsored at all.
 I bought all of the materials, tools, etc. with my own money.
 I’m pretty sure Lumber Liquidators has NO IDEA who I am.

 As far as how I feel about them?
 I’m in love.
 Birds sing

-I absolutely love the bamboo material, and it’s held up extremely well over the last few years.
+Our bamboo floors have held up extremely well in the couple of years we’ve had it so far.
 We’ve had toddlers drag toys across them, babies drool on them, and our dog has dropped her heavy, sharp chew toys on them on more than one occasion.

 The only place we’ve seen some wear and tear is in our office underneath the chairs.
 I didn’t think about the casters potentially scratching the wood, but they did.
 Micro-scratches, but they were enough to make it look a little hazy underneath each chair.
 I just applied some wood reconditioner in a dark stain color, which filled in all the surface scratches, and it looks as good as new!
 I also switched out the original casters on our office chairs for non-scratching ones.
 Super easy switch!